Minimal Polynomials in Spin Representations of Symmetric and Alternating Groups: Minimal polynomials of -cycles in

 \subsection{Proof of Theorem~\ref{theorem:cycle_double_S_n}}

-We shall prove the theorem by induction.
-Let us verify the theorem directly for $n\leq 25$.
-Therefore, we may assume that $n>25$.
-Now let us assume that the theorem holds for all positive integers less than $n$, and we shall prove it for $n$.
-Let $\lambda\in DP_n$ and $V_\lambda$ be an irreducible spin representation of $\tilde S_n$ indexed by $\lambda$.
+We prove the theorem by induction on $n$.
+We verify the theorem directly using Sage for all $n\leq 27$.
+Therefore, we may assume that $n>27$.
+Assume that the theorem holds for all positive integers less than $n$, and we shall prove it for $n$.
+Let $\lambda\in\DP_n$, and let $V_\lambda$ be an irreducible spin representation of $\tilde S_n$ indexed by $\lambda$.

-If $n$ is prime, then the theorem holds from Lemma~\ref{lemma:Prime_cycle_sym}.
+If $n$ is prime, then the theorem follows from Lemma~\ref{lemma:zalesskii_prime_sym}.
 So we may assume that $n$ is composite.